Jungjee/RawNet/ReadMe.md

 For other back-end researches on speaker verification, using these speaker embeddings might be a good start :)

 # PyTorch implementation of RawNet

+Additional baseline using VoxCeleb2 for training and VoxCeleb1 for validation and evaluation is updated in 'PyTorch' folder.
+It shows an EER of 3.6% on VoxCeleb1 evaluation.
+To run the PyTorch baseline,
+	1. Script 'PyTorch/lunch_ngc.sh' is used to create a virtual environment for DNN training using NGC(nvidia gpu cloud).
+	2. Run train_RawNet.py (look yaml file for parameter configurations)

-Currently under modification.
+~~Currently under modification.~~
-Modified version trained on VoxCeleb2 dataset.
-Demonstrats EER of 3.66 % with VoxCeleb1 evaluation set.
+~~Modified version trained on VoxCeleb2 dataset.
+Demonstrats EER of 3.66 % with VoxCeleb1 evaluation set. ~~

 # Other guidelines are currently being updated.
 Email jeewon.leo.jung@gmail.com for other details :-).